ibm-messaging/mq-mqi-nodejs/README.md

 These interfaces may be suitable for many messaging applications, even though they do not give access to the full services available from MQ such as transactions.

-## Unimplemented operations
+## Unimplemented capabilities
-Unimplemented MQI verbs include
+All the application-level MQI verbs are now implemented.
-* All of the message property controls
-* MQCB/MQCTL are not directly exposed but wrapped under the *Get()* methods.

 There are no structure definitions for elements in message contents such as the MQRFH2 or MQDLH headers.
 When putting messages, JavaScript Buffers and